 Safe Kids Coalitions of Orange & Chatham Counties

 Safe Kids Chatham and Safe Kids Orange, both led by UNC Trauma, have been leaders in child injury prevention and community risk reduction in our area for many years.
 We are a diverse group of stakeholders coming together for the same goal: to protect kids.
-We are proud to be one of 43 local coalitions of Safe Kids North Carolina and part of the Safe Kids Worldwide network.
+We are proud to be one of 43 local coalitions of Safe Kids North Carolina and a member of Safe Kids Worldwide

 Our coalitions' work is data driven, and we address the most common injuries experienced by our communities' kids.
 Our three main focus areas are:

 We support bike, skateboarding and street safety by providing helmets to community members, holding bike rodeos, and educating kids about safe habits.
 We also provide swimming and water safety education for both pools and open water, and we provide life jackets at Jordan Lake.
 For resources for biking and street safety click here.

 For water safety resources click here.

 Our coalitions' members meet on a monthly basis to coordinate injury prevention efforts between our communities’ public service and public safety agencies.
 Some of our annual projects include planning Safe Kids Day and other safety fairs, providing bicycle helmets to toy drives during the holidays, providing car seats to families in need, and holding car seat safety checks.